peted70/az-func-blender/README.md

 # Blender in Azure

 Blender has been receiving some well-deserved attention recently.
-In particular some big companies who understand the importance of this 3D content creation tool as we move towards a spatial computing-oriented landscape.
+In particular some big companies (including Microsoft) who understand the importance of this 3D content creation tool as we move towards a spatial computing-oriented landscape.

 Blender has been hitting the news with some notable additions to the [Blender Development Fund](https://fund.blender.org/)